Gower's distance

-In statistics, Gower's distance between two mixed-type objects is a similarity measure that can handle different types of data within the same dataset and is particularly useful in cluster analysis or other multivariate statistical techniques.
-Data can be binary, ordinal, or continuous variables.
-It works by normalizing the differences between each pair of variables and then computing a weighted average of these differences.
+In statistics, Gower's distance between two mixed-type objects is a similarity measure that can handle different types of data (binary, ordinal, continuous) within the same dataset (unlike Hamming distance or Euclidean distance), by normalizing the differences between each pair of variables and then computing a weighted average of these differences.

 The distance was defined in 1971 by Gower and it takes values between 0 and 1.
+This technique is particularly useful in cluster analysis (such as K-nearest neighbors algorithm) or other multivariate statistical techniques.

 Definition

 For two objects $i$ and $j$ having $p$ descriptors, the similarity $S$ is defined as: